Kingsford-Group/kourami/preprocessing.md

 ### When aligned bam files to GRCh38 are not available:

 When an aligned bam file (to the human genome) is not available, you must first align high coverage WGS data ( >30X coverage ) to the reference human genome, we recommend using the hs38NoAltDH or hs38DH flavor (see **[Downloading the correct version of GRCh38]** section above).
 We recommend you to follow 1000 genomes GRCh38 pipeline explained [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/README.1000genomes.GRCh38DH.alignment).
+Generate bam or cram file should be sorted and indexed.

 ## (2) Creating Kourami HLA panel and merged MSAs from another version (release) of IMGT/HLA DB or a custom version
 The default version (Kourami formatted - IMGT/HLA release 3.24.0) can be automatically downloaded and bwa-indexed by running ```scripts/download_panel.sh``` (See Installation section in [README](https://github.com/Kingsford-Group/kourami/blob/master/README.md).